Have you ever visited a website that restricts your usage based on where you’re currently located?

 In case you’re wondering how these sites are determining which country you’re in, they can detect your IP address and determine which country you’re accessing their site from.

-In today’s post, I’ll attempt to show you how you can actually have a US based IP address and surf a site as if you’re located in the US.
+In today’s post, I’ll show you how you can actually have a US-based IP address and surf a site as if you’re located in the US.

 There are many reasons why some people might need this capability which includes: